About Pierce

 Computational RNA Genomics @ UC Davis

-Dissertation title: "Accurate, Automated, and Scalable Identification of RNA Structure Motifs in Structurome Profiling Data."
+Dissertation: "Accurate, Automated, and Scalable Identification of RNA Structure Motifs in Structurome Profiling Data."

-See Radecki et al. NARGAB 2021 and Radecki et al. Genes 2018.
+See Radecki et al. NARGAB 2021 and Radecki et al. Genes 2018, or patteRNA and fold-fastalike on GitHub.

 Software Engineering @ BrainScope, Inc.